 - Practising counsellors or therapists

-- Individuals who may benefit from clinical supervision in relation to their work/profession
+- Individuals & groups who may benefit from clinical supervision in relation to their work/profession

-Using an integrative theoretical approach to help support, facilitate development, creating clarity and deeper a deeper understanding for those requiring clinical supervision.
+Using the Hawkins and Shohet 7 Mode model to help support, facilitate development, creating clarity and deeper a deeper understanding for those requiring clinical supervision.

 AIMS OF SUPERVISION: